 A common problem in Python is finding out where a specific item is in a list.
 There are a few ways to do that.

-How Do You Find the Position of an Item in a Python List?
+How Do You Find the Index of an Item of a List in Python?

 Let me show you how it works…